EfranH25/Excel-Samples/README.md

 # Excel-Samples

-This Repo is to display some of my experience with Excel
+This repo was made to display some of my experience and knowledge of Excel.

+The problems folder contains various Excel problem assignments I've worked on.